DerGuru/The-Resonant/New Chapters/Part2/P2-04_Recovery_and_Rules.md

 "This is the big one," Lina said.
 "From now on, when you're doing anything risky, one of us is with you.
 With authority to call Red if you're too compromised to do it yourself."

 Jason started to protest, but Lina cut him off.
 "Non-negotiable, Jason.
 You were bleeding from your nose yesterday.
 Your hands were shaking so badly you couldn't hold water.
 And you still wanted to keep going.
-That's not bravery—that's recklessness."
+That's not braveryï¿½that's recklessness."

 The words stung because they were true.